 The images used in the Open Graph, Rich Pin, Twitter Card, etc. meta tags are chosen in this sequence:

 - An image defined in the custom Social Settings metabox Image ID or Image URL field (Pro version).

-- An e-commerce product image from any supported 3rd-party plugins (Pro version).
+- An e-commerce product image from any of the supported 3rd-party plugins (Pro version).

-- A featured or attached image from the WordPress Media Library or NextGEN Gallery (featured images are selected before attached images and NextGEN Gallery v1.x images are supported in the Pro version (requires additional media integration features).
+- A featured or attached image from the WordPress Media Library or NextGEN Gallery v2.x.
+Featured images are selected before attached images and NextGEN Gallery v1.x images are supported in the Pro version (requires additional media integration features).

 - An image from the NextGEN Gallery ImageBrowser, in combination with an

 - A preview image from a NextGEN Gallery